RedHat-Israel/ROSE/README.md

 ## Requirements

+First we need to make sure we have pipenv installed:

+    pipenv --version

-First we need to get pipenv installed.
-The best way is to install it for your user:
+If you don't have it installed, the best way is to install it only for your user:

     pip install --user pipenv

+## Getting started

-Now we can use pipenv to install the rest of the dependencies, and create a virtual environment:
+Use pipenv to create a virtual environment and to install the rest of the dependencies:

-    pipenv install
+    pipenv --python /usr/local/bin/python3.7 install

 You can also install packages from your distribution, but they may be too old.

+After creating the environment, we want to activate and enter our environment:

+    pipenv shell

+Indication that you are inside the environment, the prompt line will look like this:

+    (ROSE) [student@vm29 ROSE]$

 ## Running the server

-Open a pipenv shell that you'll use for the following commands:
+Open the virtual environment that you created in the previous step:

-    pipenv --python /usr/local/bin/python3.7 shell
+    pipenv shell

 Start the server on some machine: